chipsalliance/t1/README.md

 - MMU support;
 - MSP support;

-## Build and Development
+## Development Guide

 The IP emulators are designed to emulate the vector IP.
 Spike is used as the scalar core integrating with verilated vector IP and use difftest for IP-level verification, it records events from VRF and LSU to perform online difftest.

-You can find different cases under `tests/cases` folder, they are dynamically detected found by the `nix` build system.

 ### Nix setup
-We use nix flake to setup test environment.
+We use nix flake as our primary build system.
 If you have not installed nix, install it following the [guide](https://nixos.org/manual/nix/stable/installation/installing-binary.html), and enable flake following the [wiki](https://nixos.wiki/wiki/Flakes#Enable_flakes).
-Or you can try the [installer](https://github.com/DeterminateSystems/nix-installer) provided by Determinate Systems, which enables flake automatically.
+Or you can try the [installer](https://github.com/DeterminateSystems/nix-installer) provided by Determinate Systems, which enables flake by default.

 ### Build

 t1 includes a hardware design written in Chisel and a emulator powered by verilator.
-The elaborator and emulator can be run with different configurations.
+The elaborator and emulator can be run with various configurations.
 Each configuration is specified with a JSON file in `./configs` directory.
 We can specify a configuration by its JSON file name, e.g. `v1024l8p2fp-test`.

 You can build its components with the following commands:
 ```shell